NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/03-prompt-engineering/index.md

 }
 ```

-**Problems with this response:**
-- No real authentication
-- No error handling
-- No integration with existing systems
-- Generic and not production-ready
+**Problems with this response:** This generic function lacks real authentication mechanisms, provides no meaningful error handling, offers no integration with existing systems, and delivers code that's far from production-ready.
+The AI had no context about your specific needs, technology stack, or existing patterns, so it defaulted to the most basic implementation possible.

 ### High-Context Prompt ✅